BasixKOR/mattermost-heroku/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 Updated version of Mattermost to deploy in HEROKU.
-This fork includes SendGrid Starter, for integrated email.
+This fork includes SendGrid Starter, for out-of-box email support.

 Many thanks to [tommyvn](https://github.com/tommyvn) for creating the Mattermost-Heroku integration on which this is based.